 Below are a few cafes that meet the criteria, are reasonably priced, and delicious.

-The Marche Café is a macrobi café run by students studying at the Kushi Institute, a cooking style based in macrobiotic principles.
-The schools founders, the late Michio and Aveline Kushi are responsible for coining the term ‘macrobiotics’.
-Their famous sister school still operates Brookline, Massachusetts.
+The Marche Café is a macrobiotic café run by students studying at the Kushi Institute, a cooking style based in macrobiotic principles.
+The school’s founders, the late Michio and Aveline Kushi are responsible for coining the term ‘macrobiotics’.
+Their famous sister school still operates in Brookline, Massachusetts.

 Every few days the menu at the Marche Café changes to complement the freshest organic crops that were picked by the local farmers.

 Access: JR Ebisu Station The east exit 5-minute walk

 A 10-minute walk from the Kushi Café is the organic restaurant, SUMIBIO.
 SUMIBIO isn’t purely vegetarian, they serve meat dishes too, however many of the concepts are macrobiotic in nature.

 They work with organic farms and they rotate menu items based on the season.

 PURE CAFÉ, OMOTESANDO

 For a purely vegan meal, try the Aveda Pure Café located in Omotesando.